jeshuaerickson/holidayhack2020/README.md

 - Shinny Upatree swears that he doesn't remember writing the contents of the document found in that block.
 Maybe looking closely at the documents, you might find something interesting.

 - Apparently Jack was able to change just 4 bytes in the block to completely change everything about it.
 It's like some sort of evil game to him.
+	- Need to read this: https://speakerdeck.com/ange/colltris

 - Step 1: Figure out how MD5 hash is created and replicate that.
 - Step 2: Create SHA256 hash with this methodology.
 - Step 3: Find the altered block.
+- Step 4: After doing a dump of all the first docs in each block, I see there is a suspicous binary file associated with block **129459** and this is the nice score: "Score: ffffffff (4294967295)"
+- Step 5: Also notice that the associated pdf is loaded up with praise for Jack Frost.
+Yup, I think we're on the right block!